Kraligor/Marlin/README.md

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

-## Marlin 2.0 Bugfix Branch

-Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
-Read about Marlin's decision to use a "Hardware Abstraction Layer" below.

-This branch is for patches to the latest 2.0.x release version.
-Periodically this branch will form the basis for the next minor 2.0.x release.

-Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).

 ## Building Marlin 2.0

-To build Marlin 2.0 you'll need [Arduino IDE 1.8.10 or newer](https://www.arduino.cc/en/main/software) or [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
-We've posted detailed instructions on [Building Marlin with Arduino](http://marlinfw.org/docs/basics/install_arduino.html) and [Building Marlin with PlatformIO for ReArm](http://marlinfw.org/docs/basics/install_rearm.html) (which applies well to other 32-bit boards).
+To build Marlin 2.0 you'll need [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
+We've posted detailed instructions on [Building Marlin with PlatformIO for ReArm](http://marlinfw.org/docs/basics/install_rearm.html) (which applies well to other 32-bit boards).

 ## Hardware Abstraction Layer (HAL)